UnrealArtOptimization/minimal-mistakes/book/profiling/passes.md

 To control the cost of non-shadowed lights, use each light's __Attenuation Distance__ and keep their total number in check.
 The time it takes to calculate all lighting can be simply derived from the number of pixels affected by each light.
 Occluded areas (as well as off-screen) do not count, as they're not visible to the camera.
 When lights' radii overlap, some pixels will be processed more than once.
 It's called __overdraw__ and can be visualized in the viewport with __Optimization Viewmodes → Light Complexity__.

 Spot lights are usually the cheapest type to render, because their screen-space area comes from a cone, not a full sphere.
 Point lights are often unecessarily used by artists in interiors, where a spot light would be enough.
 Still, what matters the most is the radius.
 Deferred rendering is great at dealing with a multitude of small lights.
-Some artists even attach light sources to particles like sparks when the overall performance allows for that.
+Some artists even attach light sources to particles like sparks, if the overall performance allows for that.

-Static lights don't count to the overdraw, because they're stored as baked (aka _precomputed_) lightmaps.
+Static lights don't count to the overdraw, because they're stored as precomputed (aka _baked_) lightmaps.
 They are not considered being "lights" anymore.
 This pass renders movable and stationary lights only.
 Sources that can cast dynamic shadows have their own pass, __ShadowedLights__.

-## Shadows
+# Shadows

-### Lights → ShadowedLights
+## Lights → ShadowedLights

 **Responsible for:**